Our Services

 The liver is remarkably resilient, but it is not invincible.
 Mild liver inflammation may resolve with treatment or lifestyle changes.
 However, untreated liver disease can progress silently for years before causing serious harm.

 If you are experiencing persistent upper right abdominal discomfort, unusual fatigue, or symptoms like jaundice, it's reasonable to investigate further.
-You may start by using a free online tool to check your symptoms for Acute Hepatitis and gain clarity on whether medical attention is needed.
+You may start by using Ubie's free symptom checker to evaluate your symptoms in just a few minutes and gain clarity on whether medical attention is needed.

 Most importantly, speak to a doctor about any symptoms that could indicate liver disease—especially if they are severe, worsening, or accompanied by warning signs.
 Early evaluation can prevent long-term damage and, in some cases, save your life.